JobDoesburg/rde-java-client/README.md

 val decrryptionParameters = key.decryptionParameters
 ```

+Note that no verification is done on the `RDEEnrollmentParameters` object.
+This is only implemented in the [RDE JS client](https://gitlab.surf.nl/filesender/rde-js-client).

 ## Acknowledgements
 A lot of the code in this library is based on the [JMRTD](https://jmrtd.org) library.
 The command encoding of the `AESAPDUEncoder` and parts of the `RDEDocument` class is based on work by Stephen Kellaway for the [RDW](https://www.rdw.nl/).